 by Jason Wasserman MD PhD FRCPC

 The diagnosis of myelolipoma can be made after a small sample of tissue is removed in a procedure called a biopsy or after the entire tumour is removed.
-The tissue is then sent to a pathologist for examination.
+The tissue is then sent to a pathologist for examination under the microscope.

 Because large tumours may bleed, your pathology report may describe the presence of hemorrhage, red blood cells, or hemosiderin within the tumour.
 Large open spaces called cysts may also be seen, especially in large tumours.